Voter-Science/SamplePlugin/README.md

 Running the plugin is now as simple as running `npm install` followed by `npm run start`.

 If everything went smoothly, you should be able to access the plugin at http://localhost:3000/index.html:
+(please note you must have this exact url, including the `index.html` suffix)

 ![Screenshot 1](./images/screenshot1.png)